Labernator/HoR/Players/Marius/AdeptaSororitasPrintable.md

 **Acts of Faith / Shield of Faith / Sacred Rites / Angelic Visage / Sky Strike / Hero**

+**Master Blaster**
+> When shooting a weapon that has a random number of attacks, roll an additional die (of the same type as the weapon profile specifies, d3 or d6) and choose the highest.

 **Equipment**

 | Name | Type | Rng | Str | AP | Dmg | Rule | Pts |